-- 5.52 Where an authorised undertaking submits an application in accordance with paragraph 5.48, the competent authority shall: - (a) only approve such application where it is satisfied that - (i) the systems of the undertaking for identifying, measuring, monitoring, managing and reporting risk are adequate; and - (ii) in particular that the internal model fulfils the requirements referred to in paragraph 5.51. - (b) give a decision on an application within six months of receiving a completed application; - (c) where the competent authority decides to reject that application, it shall state the reasons on which it is based; - (d) after having approved such application, require the undertaking to provide an estimate of the Solvency Capital Requirement determined in accordance with the standard formula, as set out in paragraphs 5.16 to 5.47, the EU Commission Delegated Regulation and any regulatory and implementing technical standards issued pursuant to Article 111 of the Solvency II Directive.
+- (b) the requirements set out in paragraphs 5.5.72 to 5.5.92, where the application relates to a partial internal model, adapted to take account of the limited scope of the application of the model. - 5.5.58 Where an authorised undertaking submits an application in accordance with paragraph 5.5.54, the competent authority shall: - (a) only approve such application where it is satisfied that: - (i) the systems of the undertaking for identifying, measuring, monitoring, managing and reporting risk are adequate; and - (ii) in particular that the internal model fulfils the requirements referred to in paragraph 5.5.57; - (b) give a decision on an application within six months of receiving a completed application; - (c) where it decides to reject that application, state the reasons on which it is based; - (d) after having approved such application, require the authorised undertaking to provide an estimate of the Solvency Capital Requirement determined in accordance with the standard formula, as set out in paragraphs 5.5.16 to 5.5.52, the EU Commission Delegated Regulation and any regulatory and implementing technical standards issued pursuant to Article 111 of the Solvency II Directive. - 5.5.59 Where the competent authority receives an application from an authorised undertaking to use or change an internal model, the competent authority shall inform EIOPA in accordance with Article 35(1) of Regulation (EU) No 1094/20102.
+The competent authority may request EIOPA to provide further technical assistance with respect to the decision on the application, in accordance with Article 8(1)(b) of Regulation (EU) No 1094/2010.